This document is unfinished - there is a bunch of other tools to be documented ...

 (and we are compiling and evaluating unit tests with a VC10-built ST/X),

-we still recommend using the Borland compiler suite for some unspecified migration time.
+we still recommend using the Borland compiler suite for 32bit builds for some unspecified migration time.

 Please install bcc32 at its standard location ("C:\Borland") as some makefiles/rule files might contain